 Here’s what you need for the smoothie:

-🚽1-2 kiwi.
+🚽1-2 kiwis.
 Kiwis are proven to help chronic constipation as effectively as taking psyllium husk. (source).
 You could also use banana, which is also good for constipation, but ripe bananas are not low FODMAP (green tipped/mostly unripe bananas are).

 🚽1/2 cup frozen berries.
 I use wild blueberries typically.
 Use strawberry & blueberry for low FODMAP option.